at-gmbh/personio-py/README.md

 Contributions are very welcome!
 For our contribution guidelines, please have a look at [CONTRIBUTING.md](./CONTRIBUTING.md).

-To set up your local development environment, please use a fresh virtual environment, then run
+To set up your local development environment, please make sure that [poetry](https://python-poetry.org/) is installed and updated

-    pip install -r requirements.txt -r requirements-dev.txt
+    pip install --user --upgrade poetry

+Then install the package with

+    poetry install

-This project is intended to be used as library, so there is no command line interface or stuff like that.
+This will create a new virtualenv in the `.venv` folder, install all dependencies and then personio-py.
+This project is intended to be used as library, so there is no command line interface.

 We use `pytest` as test framework.
 To execute the tests, please run

-    python setup.py test
+    pytest --cov src --cov-report=term

 To build a distribution package (wheel), please use

-    python setup.py dist

-this will clean up the build folder and then run the `bdist_wheel` command.
+    poetry build

 Before contributing code, please set up the pre-commit hooks to reduce errors and ensure consistency

-    pip install -U pre-commit && pre-commit install
+    pre-commit install

 ### PyPI Release

 This project is released on [PyPI](https://pypi.org/project/personio-py/).
 Most of the tedious steps that are required to test & publish your release are automated by [CI pipelines](https://github.com/at-gmbh/personio-py/actions).
 All you have to do is to write your code and when the time comes to make a release, please follow these steps:

-* update the program version in [`src/personio_py/version.py`](./src/personio_py/version.py)
+* update the program version in [`pyproject.toml`](./pyproject.toml)
 * write a summary of your changes in [`CHANGELOG.md`](./CHANGELOG.md)
 * add a tag on the master branch with the new version number preceded by the letter `v`, e.g. for version 1.0.0 the tag would be `v1.0.0`.
 To tag the head of the current branch, use `git tag v1.0.0`
-* push your changes to github and don't forget to push the tag with `git push origin v1.0.0`
+* push your changes to GitHub and don't forget to push the tag with `git push origin v1.0.0`
 * now have a look at the [release pipeline](https://github.com/at-gmbh/personio-py/actions?query=workflow%3Arelease) on GitHub.
 If it finishes without errors, you can find your release on [TestPyPI](https://test.pypi.org/project/personio-py).
 Please verify that your release works as expected.
 * Now for the live deployment on PyPI.
 To avoid mistakes, this is only triggered, when a release is published on GitHub first.
-Please have a look at the [Releases](https://github.com/at-gmbh/personio-py/releases) now; there should be a draft release with your version number (this was created by the CI pipeline which also made the TestPyPI release).
+Please have a look at the [Releases](https://github.com/at-gmbh/personio-py/releases); there should be a draft release with your version number (this was created by the CI pipeline which also made the TestPyPI release).
 Edit the draft release, copy the text you added to [`CHANGELOG.md`](./CHANGELOG.md) into the description field and publish it.
 * After you publish the release, the [deploy pipeline](https://github.com/at-gmbh/personio-py/actions?query=workflow%3Adeploy) is triggered on GitHub.
 It will publish the release directly to [PyPI](https://pypi.org/project/personio-py/) where everyone can enjoy your latest features.

 ## API Functions

-Available
+Completed

 * [`POST /auth`](https://developer.personio.de/reference#auth): fully transparent authentication handling
 * [`GET /company/employees`](https://developer.personio.de/reference#get_company-employees): list all employees